mxoney/Discord-Reporter/README.md

 Repeatedly reports a user on Discord.

 ## Information
 This tool was strictly developed to demonstrate how straightforward it can be to spam a service like Discord.
-"Report bots" tend to increase the chances in banning users' accounts.
+"Report bots" tend to increase the chances in account terminations.
 Please refrain from using this Discord report bot as it is, once again, developed for educational purposes only.
 Nevertheless, if you use this, you are doing it at your own risk.
 You have been warned.

 ## Preview
 ![](https://i.imgur.com/kGwdAd9.png)<br>